IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

 ## Reporting non-compliance
 If you see someone who is not follwing the mask mandate, eating in a non-approved area, or acting in a way that is inappropriate during a pandemic while in an NYU building, get what information you can about the individual and ask them to leave.
 You should email [covidcompliance@nyu.edu](mailto:covidcompliance@nyu.edu) with whatever information you have about the non-compliant individual(s).
 You may also contact the [Office of Student Conduct](mailto:student.conduct@nyu.edu) or raise a flag in NYU Connect if it is a student.
 If it is a faculty or staff member, please contact Scott or Luke.

-If students aren’t complying with protocols, you should treat them as you would any other student breaking rules and being disruptive to class, up to and including asking them to leave, reporting them to the [office of student advocacy](mailto:eng.studentadvocate@nyu.edu), or campus safety at 212-998-2222.
+If students aren’t complying with protocols, you should treat them as you would any other student breaking rules and being disruptive to class, up to and including asking them to leave, reporting them to the [office of student advocacy](mailto:eng.studentadvocate@nyu.edu) or campus safety at 212-998-2222.

 ## Field trips
 We can have group field trips or similar experiences this spring, though everyone is expected to adhere to NYU standards for masking, etc. If you want students to visit a site, please keep in mind that some may not be able to attend at all.
 Those who can attend should obey all COVID and other safety guidelines.
 [Before you go on a trip, please fill out this survey.](https://nyu.qualtrics.com/jfe/form/SV_a66iiwwTV2Ager4)